Alumnae Relations and Annual Fund Administrative Assistant

 Manage all aspects of the Class Secretary Program.
 Recruit and train volunteers; devise and implement schedule of activities, including the production, review and mailing of all Class Secretary communications.

-In coordination with the Alumnae Relations and Annual Fund Director bridge the work of Class Secretaries with Reunion planning activities.
+In coordination with the Senior Director bridge the work of Class Secretaries with Reunion planning activities.

 Manage event registrations and fee collection for all Alumnae Relations and stewardship events including Reunion weekend.

-Work with class advisors to support and coordinate student philanthropy activities on campus.
-Support the senior class gift campaign and coordinate fundraising activities with the senior class advisor.
+Work with Annual Fund Manager to support and coordinate student philanthropy activities on campus.
+Support the senior class gift campaign and coordinate fundraising activities with the Annual Fund Manager.

 Review and track annual fund prospects, identify lapsed donors, and donors eligible for giving societies.
-Work with the Alumnae Relations and Annual Fund Director and Class agent/TOP Manager to filter prospects into the right solicitation path.
+Work with the Senior Director and Annual Fund Manager to filter prospects into the right solicitation path.

 Assist with the credit card declines process communicating with donors when their card has expired.
 Also assist in following up on past due pledge payments.